Update (Aug, 2025)

 Personal outcome: minor

-Lion’s Mane: 1 serving, 500mg, 2 says on, 1 day off
+Lion’s Mane: 1 serving, 1g, 1 day on, 2 days off

-For brain benefits as it is known to increase both BDNF ((Brain-Derived Neurotrophic Factor)) and especially NGF (Nerve Growth Factor).
+For brain benefits as it is known to increase both BDNF (Brain-Derived Neurotrophic Factor)) and especially NGF (Nerve Growth Factor).

 Risk: low